letsdrink/ouzo/README.md

 [![License](https://poser.pugx.org/letsdrink/ouzo/license.svg)](https://packagist.org/packages/letsdrink/ouzo)

 We believe in **clean code** and **simplicity**.
 We value **unit testing** and **beautiful design**.

-Ouzo is a PHP MVC framework with built-in ORM and util libraries.
-PHP 5.3 or later is required.

 # Want to know more?